 This is particularly important for children and older people, so the activities need to be age appropriate.

 Supporting others in the community who are in need of help, or volunteering can help make new friends, keep active and gain new skills.

 Helping others in your community can also make a real difference to your own and someone else’s wellbeing.
 Lot's of people are offering to help at this time, if you'd like to volunteer you can register with Volunteer Cornwall.

-Try to be mindful of your environment in and around your home.
-Make the time to get as much sunlight, fresh air and nature as you can, while still following Public Health social distancing guidelines.
+Try to be mindful of your environment and make the time to get as much sunlight, fresh air and nature as you can.
 If you can’t get outside much you can still benefit from these positive effects by spending time with the windows open to let in fresh air and get some natural sunlight.

 If you'd like to try mindfulness, Louise from Healthy Cornwall has created a short guided session you can follow online at home.

 British Sign Language video on the five ways for wellbeing